BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **Cache ping-pong:** The data is passed back and forth between the caches many times (e.g. locking a mutex in a loop)
 - **L1/L2/L3 caches:** Memory segments designed to speed up access
 - **Cache line:** Blocks of memory dealt by the processors (typically 32 or 64 bytes)
-- **False sharing:** The cache line is shared, even though none of the data is shared
+- **False sharing:** The cache line is shared, even though the data is not shared
 - **Data proximity:** If the data is spread out in memory, the related cache lines must be loaded from memory onto the processor cache

 **Rules for Concurrent Data Structures:**